 - be legally able to operate in Northern Ireland;

-- have principles of operation which accord with legislation on employment, health and safety, racial, religious, age, political, sexual and disability discrimination for employees and volunteers;
+- have principles of operation which accord with legislation on employment, health and safety, racial, religious, age, political, sexual and disability discrimination for employees and volunteers; and

 - demonstrate an understanding of and commitment to equal opportunities.